 Q: What are the UKSC Awards and Certificates?
 A: The award levels range from UKSC Participant to Winner.
 Everyone who enters receives a UKSC Certificate.
 The entries that do not make it to the Semi Finals stage will receive a Participant,Commended Entry, Higher Commended Entry or Special Mention Award Certificate.
 Those that get to the Semi Finals will receive a Semi Finalist Award Certificate.
 Those that are selected for the Finals will receive a Finalist Award Certificate.
 All category winners will receive a Winner Certificate.

 Q: Do I get a song critique for my entry?
 A:No. As clearly stated in the contest rules and terms the UKSC provides the judges´s star rating for every song entered in the competition.
-A position level is also awarded for every song and a personal UKSC Certificate is issued for each song entry.
-The UKSC is the only contest in the world that provides this full, detailed and transparent level of feedback for every single song entered.
-The UKSC does not provide detailed individual critiques or analysis of each song.
-This would be impossible to do with our low entry fee.
-We may provide this as a separate add-on service in the future, but to do this well is very expensive and it would require a separate additional fee.
+In addition, a position level is also awarded for every song, and a personal UKSC Certificate is also issued for each song entry.
+The UKSC is the only contest in the world that provides such detailed and transparent levels of feedback for every single song entered.
+The UKSC does not provide individual critiques or analysis of each song.
+This would be impossible to provide with our very low entry fee.
+We may provide this as a separate add-on service sometime in the future if many people ask for this, but to do this well, and we would insist on doing it well, would be very expensive and it would require a separate additional fee.